hmartin/pebidi/README.md

 micro todo:
 worldwide stat*
-Limit words for gw (mini 15 words)* repair personal stat if no user on page who need user then redirect
+Limit words for gw (mini 15 words)* slug group* pager wordlist* repair personal stat if no user on page who need user then redirect
 Think security
 Remove personal gw
-pager wordlist
 tips dont add more 100w
-slug group
+use slug in link
 add word to a group
 Special page for got
-slug group
 optim with json in db
 new count point system last 5 with ponderation chrome extension in the cloud (0.5)